Product bundling

 Most firms are multi-product or multi-service companies faced with the decision whether to sell products or services separately at individual prices or whether combinations of products should be marketed in the form of "bundles" for which a "bundle price" is asked.
 Price bundling plays an increasingly important role in many industries (e.g. banking, insurance, software, automotive) and some companies even build their business strategies on bundling.
-In a bundle pricing, companies sell a package or set of goods or services for a lower price than they would charge if the customer bought all of them separately.
+In bundle pricing, companies sell a package or set of goods or services for a lower price than they would charge if the customer bought all of them separately.
 Pursuing a bundle pricing strategy allows a business to increase its profit by using a discount to induce customers to buy more than they otherwise would have.